 Welcome to the GNUnet tutorial for NetBSD!

-It provides concrete instructions on how to install a current version of GNUnet.
-The goal is to support newcomers, either end users or developers, who want to get in touch with GNUnet for the first time.
+This tutorial provides concrete instructions on how to install a current version of GNUnet.
+The goal is to support newcomers, either users or developers, who want to get in touch with GNUnet for the first time.

 wip folder in your pkgsrc folder: